abboudl/Chik-p/S4-CTF-Services-HAProxy/readme.md

 A backend block, on the other hand, is a listing of the Kubernetes cluster nodes (i.e. hosts) where challenge pods reside.
 Each TCP-based challenge in Kubernetes is exposed to the world using a NodePort service.
 This service exposes the challenge on the same port on all Kubernetes nodes.

 The port assigned in the configuration of the Nodeport service exposing a challenge must be the same as the port assigned to the challenge's frontend block in HAProxy.
-In the current configuration, HAProxy, by default, passes an incoming connection to a frontend port to the same port on one backend host (based on the roundrobin loadbalancing algorithm).
+In the current configuration, HAProxy, by default, passes an incoming connection to a frontend port to the same port on backend hosts, using a roundrobin load balancing algorithm.

 To create a frontend block for a TCP-based challenge, simply add a `frontend` block like this and modify the port to one matching the port you specified in the NodePort service exposing the challenge.
 ```